 - 1. In deciding whether a decision should be reported the Reporting Committee shall apply the criteria set out below. - 2.
-A decision will be reported where - (a) the Reporting Committee considers that it has general significance and utility in the development of the UT's law, is sufficiently well reasoned and is consistent with binding statutory provisions or precedent of the senior courts; or - (b) it is a decision which follows a substantive hearing of an application for judicial review - 3.
+A decision will be reported where the Reporting Committee considers that it has general significance and utility in the development of the UT's law, is sufficiently well reasoned and is consistent with binding statutory provisions or precedent of the senior courts. - 3.
 Decisions selected for reporting by virtue of paragraph 2(a) will have at least one, and normally more than one, of the following features: - (a) the Tribunal has considered previous decisions on the issue or issues and has had sufficient argument on them; - (b) the decision considers a novel point of law, construction, procedure and practice, or develops previous decisions in the same area; - (c) the decision gives guidance likely to be of general assistance to other judges, the parties or practitioners; - (d) the decision contains an assessment of facts of a kind that others ought to be aware of, because it is likely to be of assistance in other cases; or - (e) there is some other compelling reason why the decision ought to be reported. - 4.
-A decision selected for reporting by virtue of paragraph 2(a) will be given key words and italic wording, summarizing the matters in respect of which it is being reported. - 5.
-Where the committee considers that a decision falling within paragraph 2(b) also meets the criteria set out in paragraph 2(a) (read with paragraph 3), the committee will cause the decision to be given key words and italic wording, as described in paragraph 4.
+A decision selected for reporting by virtue of paragraph 2 will be given key words and italic wording, summarizing the matters in respect of which it is being reported.